finkusuma-dev/frontendmenter-blog-preview-card/README.md

 }
 ```

-I also tried setting up the local static fonts with the code below, but the text looked different.
+I also tried setting up the local static fonts, but the text looked different.
 The semi-bold weight appeared thicker.

 ```css
 @font-face {